-The nitrogen effluent limits set forth in Table 8 will be applied as an annual average, taken at end of pipe before any land disposal (or other authorized compliance point), to all new and existing WWTFs with a DEP-permitted discharge or disposal area within this BMAP.
+The nitrogen effluent limits set forth in Table 8 will be applied as an annual average, taken at end of pipe before any land disposal, to all new and existing WWTFs with a DEP-permitted discharge or disposal area within this BMAP pursuant to sections 403.067(7)(b), 403.086(1)(c)1.c., 2., or (2), F.S., as applicable.
 DEP will evaluate the need for more stringent nutrient effluent limits as appropriate.